Medically reviewed by Drugs.com. Last updated on Jun 16, 2021.

 - Acupuncture.
 Some studies indicate that acupuncture can relieve pain and improve function in people who have knee osteoarthritis.
 During acupuncture, hair-thin needles are inserted into your skin at precise spots on your body.

 - Glucosamine and chondroitin.
 Studies have been mixed on these nutritional supplements.
 A few have found benefits for people with osteoarthritis, while most indicate that these supplements work no better than a placebo.
-Glucosamine and chondroitin can interact with blood thinners such as warfarin and cause bleeding problems.
+Glucosamine and chondroitin can interact with blood thinners such as warfarin (Jantoven, and cause bleeding problems.

 - Avocado-soybean unsaponifiables.
 This nutritional supplement — a mixture of avocado and soybean oils — is widely used in Europe to treat knee and hip osteoarthritis.
-It acts as an anti-inflammatory, and some studies have shown it can slow or even prevent joint damage.
+It acts as an anti-inflammatory, and some studies have shown that it can slow or even prevent joint damage.